 Printable Amtrak Coast Starlight Schedule

-You can use the button below to print out the schedule or print it from Amtrak.com.
-If you are riding more than one train or want a customized schedule, those are offered too; learn how to print out Amtrak Schedules.
+You can print the schedule using the button below or from Amtrak.com.
+If you ride multiple trains or want a customized schedule, learn to print Amtrak Schedules.

 Useful site!
 We just booked Roomette #10 for the Coastal Starlight Superliner northbound.
 I see it on a room map but can’t quite tell if this is west-facing (ocean view) on the northbound trip.
 It appears to be on the same side of the car as the bedrooms, which seemed to be facing west on a YouTube video I saw.
 Does that sound right?